Not sleeping well? You are not alone.

 Try using a sleep app.
 Okay, so, yes, we did recommend staying away from your smartphone and tablets, but there are a few apps that help you sleep.
 The key is to keep the phone away from your bed once the app starts running.
 Here are a few apps we like:

-Like Headspace: Meditation, Calm will soothe your mind right before bed.
+Calm will soothe your mind right before bed.
 The sessions are longer, and you can set up programs over time to ease you into zen.
 The app offers ambient sounds of nature and turns your phone into a giant portrait of a scenic landscape.

-Relax & Sleep Well is the creation of the clinical hypnotherapist and bestselling self-help author Glenn Harrold.
+The creation of the clinical hypnotherapist and bestselling self-help author Glenn Harrold.
 This app is the go-to place to destress and overcome anxiety while instilling healthy sleep habits.

 The app includes four free stress-busting hypnotherapy and meditation recordings.
 A further 80 of Harrold’s highly acclaimed recordings can be purchased in-app, which cover topics including insomnia, anxiety, weight loss, mindfulness, confidence, and self-esteem, to name a few.